-- Less than 1%. - (1) Does not include 3,274,666 shares of the Common Stock of the Company owned by GFP I, LP, a Delaware limited partnership, of which Robert E. Gill's children share beneficial ownership.
+Less than 1%.

+(1) Does not include 3,274,666 shares of the Common Stock of the Company owned by GFP I, LP, a Delaware limited partnership, of which Robert E. Gill's children share beneficial ownership.
 Pursuant to certain provisions of the GFP I, LP's Partnership Agreement, Robert E. Gill may be deemed to beneficially own shares of Common Stock attributable to the General Partner (defined below).
 However, Mr. Gill disclaims beneficial ownership relating to all shares held in GFP I, LP.
-Mr. Gill is a director and executive officer of the Company. - (2) Includes 331,889 shares issuable under currently exercisable stock options and 23,975 shares owned by Jeffrey T. Gill's wife, Patricia G. Gill, with respect to which Jeffrey T. Gill and his wife share voting and investment power.
-Also includes 3,274,666 shares held by GFP I, LP, of which Jeffrey T. Gill is a limited partner holding a 38.20% ownership interest, of which Patricia G. Gill is a limited partner holding a 2.29% ownership interest, and of which trusts for the benefit of Jeffrey T. Gill's children, of which Jeffrey T. Gill is trustee, are limited partners holding an aggregate of 17.61% ownership interest.
+Mr. Gill is a director and executive officer of the Company.

+(2) Includes 400,000 shares issuable under currently exercisable stock options, 200,000 shares issuable under stock options which become exercisable on April 1, 2016, and 23,975 shares owned by Jeffrey T. Gill's wife, Patricia G. Gill, with respect to which Jeffrey T. Gill and his wife share voting and investment power.
+Also includes 3,274,666 shares held by GFP I, LP, of which Jeffrey T. Gill is a limited partner holding a 38.20% ownership interest, of which Patricia G. Gill is a limited partner holding a 2.29% ownership interest, and of which trusts for the benefit of Jeffrey T. Gill's children, of which Jeffrey T. Gill is trustee, are limited partner holding an aggregate of 17.61% ownership interest.
 Gill Family Capital Management, Inc., a Kentucky corporation (the "General Partner"), is the general partner of GFP I, LP, with a 0.96% ownership interest in GFP I, LP.
 Jeffrey T. Gill is the Co-President and Treasurer of the General Partner, is one of two directors of the General Partner, and is a 50% shareholder of the General Partner.
 On the basis of Jeffrey T. Gill's positions with the General Partner, and pursuant to certain provisions of the Partnership Agreement, Jeffrey T. Gill may be deemed to beneficially own shares of Common Stock attributable to the General Partner.
-Mr. Gill is also a director and was a named executive officer of the Company during 2013.
+Mr. Gill is also a director and was a named executive officer of the Company during 2015.